rich-junwang/rich-junwang.github.io/content/posts/read/quotes.md

 12. Winners worry about winning; losers worry about winners
 13. Slow is smooth and smooth is fast
 14. Success is not final, failure is not fatal, it is the courage to continue that counts.
+15. Doublethink, to deliberately believe in lies, while knowing they're false.
+Examples of this in everyday life: "Oh, I need to be pretty to be happy.
+I need surgery to be pretty.
+I need to be thin, famous, fashionable."
+Our young men today are being told that women are whores, bitches, things to be screwed, beaten, shit on, and shamed.
+This is a marketing holocaust.
+Twenty-four hours a day for the rest of our lives, the powers that be are hard at work dumbing us to death.
+So to defend ourselves, and fight against assimilating this dullness into our thought processes, we must learn to read.
+To stimulate our own imagination, to cultivate our own consciousness, our own belief systems.
+We all need skills to defend, to preserve our own minds.
+(Detachment)

 ### Part II